 In October of 1994, Rockefeller was named a recipient of the Charles Frankel Prize by the National Endowment for the Humanities in recognition of her outstanding achievements in promoting the arts and humanities in her public broadcasting career.
 She has also received the Distinguished Broadcaster Award and was named a Washingtonian of the Year by Washingtonian magazine.
-In addition, Rockefeller has been honored with the Women of Vision Award from the Women in Film and Video and the CINE Lifetime Achievement Award.
+Rockefeller has also been honored with the Women of Vision Award from the Women in Film and Video and the CINE Lifetime Achievement Award.

-In West Virginia, she served for 15 years on the board of the West Virginia Educational Broadcasting Authority.
+In West Virginia, she served for 10 years on the board of the West Virginia Educational Broadcasting Authority.
 She also acted as chairman and founder of Mountain Artisans (a quilting business for low-income artisans), served as a member of the board of directors of the Sunrise Museum and was a teacher’s assistant for the Head Start program in Coal Branch Heights.

 She is married to former West Virginia Senator John D. “Jay” Rockefeller IV.
 They have four children and six grandchildren.